olierxleben/mobile-web-course/restaurant-project/client/README.md

 Application uses development server provided by udacity.
 Its added at *server* folder for convenience.
 Check out intructions in that readme for more information. :)

+## Stage 3

+Refactored application alot.

+updated

+    npm run audit

+will now also start the gulp webserver and run lighthouse cli afterwards

 ### Other files